MostlyWhat/Website/README.md

 ## Roadmap

 - _Project_:
-  - Create simple and clear strategy for updates
+  - Optimize and Refractor Code for better performance and readability
 - _Blog_:
-  - Improve blog design
+  - Improve Blog Design
-  - Create component or utilities for related posts
-  - Add more _shortcodes_ or _embed_ functions to posts in Markdown: (eg video, tweet...)
+  - Implement Searching Feature
+  -
-- _More widgets_:
+- _Site-wide_:
-  - Add more Tailwind components useful for most scenarios (Features, Contact, Call to Actions, Content, FAQs ...)
-  - Create external library or place with useful Tailwind components
-- _More Examples_: Add commonly used example pages (Ex: About, Terms, Services...)
+  - Group Components according to their location and usage
-- _Documentation_: Create detailed documentation with best practices and redesign tips
+- _Documentation_: Create detailed documentation with examples for each component and feature.

 <br>